cortes-ciriano-lab/savana/README.md

 ```
 savana to --tumour <tumour-file> --outdir <outdir> --ref <ref-fasta> --g1000_vcf <vcf-file>
 ```

+In the absence of a normal BAM, we still recommend phasing your tumour BAM file using population SNPs as this will produce optimal SV calls (see [Phasing Information](#phasing-information) for more details on how to do this).

 If you use this mode, filtering the resulting SVs using external population and panel of normal (PoN) resources is **highly** recommended.
 Specifically, we recommend removing SVs that overlap with any SVs in [gnomadSV](https://gnomad.broadinstitute.org/data#v4-structural-variants) that have >=10% population allele-frequency (AF in `gnomad.v4.1.sv.sites.bed.gz`) as well as SVs present in the Hartwig Medical Foundation SV PoN (`sv_pon.38.bedpe.gz` - available at [hmf_dna_pipeline_resources](https://console.cloud.google.com/storage/browser/_details/hmf-public/HMFtools-Resources/dna_pipeline/v5_34/38/hmf_dna_pipeline_resources.38_v5.34.tar.gz;tab=live_object?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&inv=1&invt=AbrTFA&pli=1)).